Local Firefighter Jumps To Robertson County E.M.A.

-“I’m very very excited about the opportunity to move into this roll,” Holmes told Smokey Barn News.
-“Over the past four years every piece of my training has been for Emergency Management.
-I know in the fire-service it’s a single resource but in Emergency Management there is more moving parts.
-You have mitigation, you have preparedness, response and recovery, all of those different aspects of Emergency Management, and I feel that I have something that I can offer the citizens of Robertson county.”
+“I’m very very excited about the opportunity to move into this role,” Holmes told Smokey Barn News.
+“Over the past four years, every piece of my training has been for Emergency Management.
+I know in the fire-service it’s a single resource but in Emergency Management there are more moving parts.
+You have mitigation, you have preparedness, response, and recovery, all of those different aspects of Emergency Management, and I feel that I have something that I can offer the citizens of Robertson County.”

 “We’re very proud to welcome Chance Holmes as the new Assistant Director of Emergency Management for Robertson County.
 Chance brings 17 years of experience as a firefighter and during that time he has gained all of his Emergency Management Certifications.
 He’s enthusiastic, very knowledgeable and experienced and we’re looking forward to adding him to the team.”
 Robertson County Mayor Howard Bradley.